History Teachers' Association of Victoria: History

-1960s & 1970s

 In 1968, attempts were made to establish regional groups, ten in total, but these seem to have been relatively unsuccessful.
 At that year's AGM, a constitution for the association was adopted, formalising the VHA's existence.

 The 1970s, despite concerns about the threat to History in schools voiced in the late 1960s, feature continuing growth and expansion of the association's activities although the decade appears to have culminated in crisis.
 Student 'seminars' in Australian history were held for the first time in the third (last) term of 1971 at Latrobe and Monash Universities, with approximately 1800 students attending.
-These figures are certainly a high-water mark although if the number of students attending VCE lectures in 2004 were totalled we would appear to be continuing to grow, albeit at a significantly more modest rate.

 In terms of membership, the association continued to grow throughout the decade.
 By 1972, AGM membership climbed to 673.
 In 1975, when the VHA moved to premises at 85 Howard St., North Melbourne, which it shared with the Geography Teachers Association, membership had risen to 945, and was to reach 1144 by 1979.

 Moves were made to set up a national association of History teachers, and the VHA was given the task of drawing up a draft constitution for the proposed body, which was to have been launched at Sydney University in May 1973.
 Ultimately, this national body was formed and exists today as the History Teachers’ Association of Australia.
 The VHA hosted the HTAA National Conference from 26–30 May 1978.
 This close association with the national body continued over subsequent decades with the HTAV hosting national conferences on a number of occasions, most recently in 2004.

-While the 1970s membership figures and student lecture numbers suggest a thriving organisation, 1978–79 was described in the president's Report as a 'challenging year' during which it 'survived financial crisis'.
+1978–79 was described in the president's report as a 'challenging year' during which it 'survived financial crisis'.
 That period of crisis seems to have led to a desire to reform the organisation with a new name and identity – the History Teachers’ Association of Victoria.
-So through crisis and a lengthy incubation, in November 1980, the organisation now known as the HTAV was established with Bob Neal as its first president.
+In November 1980, the organisation now known as the HTAV was established with Bob Neal as its first president.